INFORMATION FOR PATIENTS REGARDING

 - Please help the receptionist by giving them as much information as possible and answer any questions they may have.
 This will help us prioritise calls and have the right clinician call you back.

 We may at times have some staff shortages due to isolation and sickness and aim to continue to give you the best possible care at this difficult time.
 We appreciate your continued support.

-The nursing team are only seeing patients who have an appointment for a dressing change, a smear test (cytology), child immunisations, or an injection (B12, prostap, etc).
-All other appointment types will be by telephone.
+The nursing team are only seeing patients who have an appointment for a dressing change, a smear test (cytology), child immunisations, or an injection (B12, prostap, flu, etc).
+All other appointment types may be by telephone.

 If you are on medication we ask that you do not order until at least ten days before it is due.
 If you order earlier, your request will be rejected.
 This is to protect the supply chain and to ensure that as may patients as possible requiring medication have access to it.

 We thank you for your patience during this difficult time.

-To book (online booking has been suspended during the Covid-19 period) or cancel your appointment online, to order repeat medication or to view your coded medical record please click here
+To book an appointment or to cancel your appointment online, to order repeat medication or to view your coded medical record please click here

 Please note you must register for this service before you can use it.
 To start your registration please click here Your request to register will be activated by us once we have verified that you are a current patient of the practice.